bioinformaticsdotca/Genomic_Epi_2017/phylogeo/phylogeo_tutorial.md

 	var defaultTree = '(A:0.1,B:0.2,(C:0.3,D:0.4)E:0.5)F;';
 	const tree = Phylocanvas.createTree('phylocanvas'); // see API for config options tree.load(defaultTree);
+	return tree;
 }
 -->
 ```

+This is a Javascript function that builds the tree and returns it to the HTML file so you can interact directly with it events, etc.

 _Step 2 and 3_